-We estimate that the prevalence of LG UTUC in the United States is approximately 6,000 to 8,000; the prevalence of LG NMIBC is approximately 80,000; and the prevalence of carcinoma in situ ("CIS") bladder cancer is approximately 2,000.
+We estimate that the annual treatable population of LG-UTUC in the United States is approximately 6,000 to 7,000; the annual treatable population of LG-NMIBC is approximately 80,000.

-Our lead product candidates, UGN-101 and UGN-102, are formulated using our proprietary reverse thermally triggered hydrogel ("RTGel") technology.
-We believe that RTGel-based drug formulations, which provide for the sustained release of an active drug, may improve the efficacy of treatment of various types of urothelial cancer with an acceptable safety profile that permits the natural flow of fluids from the urinary tract to the bladder.
-Our formulations are designed to achieve this by increasing the dwell time as well as the tissue coverage of the active drug throughout the organ.
-Consequently, we believe that RTGel-based drug formulations may enable us to overcome the anatomical and physiological challenges that have historically contributed to the lack of drug development for the treatment of urothelial cancer.
-No drugs have been approved by the U.S. Food and Drug Administration ("FDA"), for the treatment of non-muscle invasive bladder cancer ("NMIBC"), in more than 15 years.
+We believe that RTGel-based drug formulations, which provide for the sustained release of an active drug, may improve the efficacy of treatment of various types of urothelial cancer with an acceptable safety profile that permits the natural flow of fluids from the kidney via the urinary tract to the bladder.
+Our formulations are designed to achieve this by increasing the dwell time in the kidney and bladder to maximize tissue exposure of the active drug.
+Consequently, we believe that RTGel-based drug formulations may enable us to overcome the anatomical and physiological challenges that have historically contributed to the lack of drug development for the treatment of urothelial cancer and other urological pathologies.